The Department of Music

 How does the music department at Holy Cross compare with music programs at other colleges?

 The Department of Music at Holy Cross is distinctive among nationally ranked liberal arts colleges for its quality, range and robust offerings.

 What is the size and what are the credentials of the music department?

 The department consists of 16 internationally-renowned composers, scholars, music technology specialists, performers, and conductors and three artists-in residence.

 Faculty members have received three Grammy nominations and awards.

 James David Christie, who performs all over the world, is considered among the best organists of his generation.
 In addition, 15 exceptional artist-teachers professionally active in the Boston and Worcester musical communities provide instruction in instrumental and vocal music.

-Our courses, which are open to majors and non-majors, attract more than 350 students each semester.
+Our courses, which are open to all students (majors and non-majors), attract more than 350 students each semester.
 Each year, about one quarter of the Holy Cross student body is involved in the department, either though the College Choir, Chamber Orchestra, Jazz Band, athletic and concert bands, the gamelan, chamber ensembles, private instruction or by taking a class.

 Do I have to audition to become a music major?

 No, however departmental approval is required.
 We generally encourage students to keep an open mind about their major until they have been on campus for at least two semesters and taken some music classes.
 Students interested in pursuing music as a major typically declare at the beginning of their second year at Holy Cross.